-- The needed source files must be accessible (see Section 3.3 [Search Paths and the Run-Time Library (RTL)], page 84). - Each file must contain only one compilation unit. - The file name and unit name must match (see Section 2.3 [File Naming Rules], page 16).
+- The needed source files must be accessible (see [Search Paths and the Run-Time Library (RTL)], page 89). - Each file must contain only one compilation unit. - The file name and unit name must match ([File Naming Rules], page 13).

 The output consists of error messages as appropriate.
 No object file is generated.
-An 'ALI' file is generated for use in the context of cross-reference tools, but this file is marked as not being suitable for binding (since no object file is generated).
+An ALI file is generated for use in the context of cross-reference tools, but this file is marked as not being suitable for binding (since no object file is generated).
 The checking corresponds exactly to the notion of legality in the Ada Reference Manual.